Background to the

 The San José project was based on an exhaustive historical investigation initiated by MAC’s leading researcher Roger Dooley.
 He spent more than 33 years combing through several cultural and academic archival centres, studying the construction, the voyage and the sinking of the San José.
 Later he sought to find the location of the shipwreck

 The Galleon San José was designed by Antonio de Gaztañeta and built in the shipyards of Mapil in 1697. by master builders, the Echeveste brothers, of whom Miguel was responsible for the layout of its careening.The rigging was made in Pasajes with masts imported from Holland, and delivered to Gaztañeta ready to sail to Cadiz in 1699.
 In its original layout, the San José was armed with 44 iron cannons.
-Her gauging, which was completed on the 18th of May 1698, confirms that she was a three-decker galleon, of 1,066 and 6/8ths tons.
+Her gauging, which was completed on the 18th of May 1698, confirms that she was a two decker galleon, of 1,066 and 6/8ths tons.
 41.40m of length; 34.58 m of keel; 12.55 m of beam and a depth-hold of 5.75m.

 In Cádiz, in view of its quality, Francisco Garrote proposed she should be mounted with 62 cannons instead of the original 44, making changes on the quarterdeck "moving it" to the mainmast, lowering the height of the stern, removing corridors and modifying its decor.
 These works were carried out and the ship was ready for commissioning in 1700.